ai-foundations-project/How-humans-taught-machines-to-think/README.md

 ## 💡 Idea & Inspiration
 When I started learning AI, like most beginners, I got caught between extremes:
-1. High-level tutorials - that hide the underlying mechanics
+1. **High-level tutorials** — that hide the underlying mechanics.
-2. Ask AI to learn AI - this is so subjective and difficult for complex subjects
+2. **Asking AI to learn AI** — this is so subjective and difficult for complex subjects.
-3. Read academic papers verbatim - too difficult as they're packed with dense notations
+3. **Reading academic papers verbatim** — too difficult as they're packed with dense notations.

 All three approaches obscure intuition building.
-So I decided to begin with the history from the very beginning through the lens of those researchers who were conceptualizing AI for the past 70+ years
+So I decided to begin with the history from the very beginning through the lens of those researchers who were conceptualizing AI for the past 70+ years.

 ---

-## ✍️ Feedback & Contribution:
+## ✍️ Feedback & Contribution
 Your feedback to improve the reading experience or material in any way is the most valuable gift.
 Any words of encouragement will be equally appreciated.
 I also intend to write another book covering the next top 5 research papers.
 Should you want to contribute to the project, I'd love to hear from you.